 - More than 50% of the content viewed on Twitter includes images and videos.

-You have to stop and think about how fast and remarkable the spread of these technologies has been.
+Just stop and consider how fast and remarkable the spread of these technologies has been.
 Most of the world is poor; one third live on less than $2/day.
 But who doesn't have a cellphone or a smartphone?
 A minority.
 I remember when we lived in poor Third World Costa Rica, even there everyone had cell phones.
 (We knew of one person with a cellphone despite living under a bridge!)

-Likewise, while in the '90s and even '00s we used to talk about online life vs real life, the reality now because of mobile internet on our phones and tablets is that we're all online every day for hours.
-Our life is an integrated online life.
+Likewise, while in the '90s and even '00s it was common to refer to "online life vs real life."
+The reality now, because of mobile internet on our phones and tablets, is that we're all online every day for hours.
+Modern life is a fusion of offline and online.

 So what are the effects of most of us, including the poor of the world, being connected to each other through our phones, the internet, and social media for so much of our daily life?